hamzakhanvit/sam2gfa/README.md

  -r --ref	Reference FASTA.
 Recommend when using the --detail option

- -s --sub	Subject FASTA file.
+ -q --query	Query FASTA file.
 Recommended when using the --detail option

 Output: